 Local lockdowns or restrictions apply to a particular local authority or local council area.
-Each country of the UK introduced its own set of restrictions to manage the spread of the coronavirus (COVID-19) in local areas when the rates of infection began to increase after the summer of 2020.
+Each country of the UK introduced its own set of restrictions to manage the spread of coronavirus (COVID-19) in local areas when the rates of infection began to increase after the summer of 2020.

-In England, a three-tier COVID Alert Level system was introduced on 14 October 2020 to help control the spread of the coronavirus in local areas.
+In England, a three-tier COVID Alert Level system was introduced on 14 October 2020 to help control the spread of coronavirus in local areas.
 This included Tier 1 (medium), Tier 2 (high) and Tier 3 (very high), with increasing restrictions depending on the alert level for the area.
 This system was replaced by national lockdown restrictions for England on 5 November 2020.

 Use “Tier” when referring to a specific COVID Alert Level category in England but use lower case “tier” when referring to multiple categories or in general use.

-In Wales, local restrictions were introduced in local authority areas with a high or rising number of cases to help reduce the spread of the coronavirus.
+In Wales, local restrictions were introduced in local authority areas with a high or rising number of cases to help reduce the spread of coronavirus.
 These local lockdowns were introduced from September 2020 for varying amounts of time depending on the local area.
 These measures were replaced with the firebreak restrictions on 23 October 2020 and have since been replaced with national restrictions on 9 November 2020.

 Use the phrase “local restrictions” when referring to local measures used in Wales.